-- limit the personal information that children must disclose to participate in a game, prize offering, or other activity to the information than is reasonably necessary to that activity;169 and - use "reasonable procedures" to protect the confidentiality, security, and integrity of personal information collected from children.170
+- activity to the information than is reasonably necessary to that activity; and - use "reasonable procedures" to protect the confidentiality, security, and integrity of personal information collected from children.

 The requirements for entities that wish to operate self-regulatory programs under COPPA's safe harbor program, and for COPPA-covered operators who wish to use the COPPA safe harbor to be "deemed to be in compliance with" the COPPA Rule, are set forth at 16 C.F.R. § 312.10.